kintsugi-programmer/DecoyNet/README.md

     - The Flask application runs a web server with endpoints that appear vulnerable to attackers.
     - It logs all incoming requests, including IP addresses, timestamps, and payloads.
-    - Data is stored in `data/attacks.csv`.
+    - Data is stored in .
+    - **Login Honeypot Server:** Simulates a decoy brute force attack security mechanism set to detect&deflect,by trying multiple password combinations on the login endpoint.
+    - **Form Honeypot :** Simulates a security mechanism set to detect&deflect spam attack by submitting multiple forms with random data.

 2. **Attack Bots:**